• Home

 Inclusions

-Aged 11-25 and requiring support with:
+Aged 11-25 and requiring support with mild-to-moderate wellbeing concerns such as:

-• bullying, loneliness, low self-esteem
+• low self-esteem and confidence

 Exclusions

-• confirmed or suspected subacute/chronic mental health disorder (e.g. chronic low mood, depression, anxiety, phobias, eating disorders, childhood trauma/PTSD)
+• mental health needs requiring counselling or therapy (e.g. chronic low mood, depression, anxiety, phobias, eating disorders, childhood trauma/PTSD) - refer to SEMH

-• families looking for specific targeted support for special education needs and disabilities (e.g. ADHD, autism, learning disabilities)
+• families looking for specific targeted support for special education needs and disabilities (e.g. ADHD, autism, learning disabilities) though the team can support young people with additional needs into universal youth services

 • substance misuse involving very harmful and hazardous usage or features of dependence

-• risk of harm to self (e.g. suicidal ideation/intent, self-harm)
+• risk of harm to self (e.g. suicidal ideation/intent, self-harm) or others

 • acute mental health presentation/acute crises requiring urgent psychiatric assessment/intervention (e.g. acute anxiety state, acute depressive state, psychosis states including mania)